kywx/kywx/README.md

 - 👋 Hi, I’m @kywx
-- 👀 I’m interested in games.
+- 👀 I’m interested in games and manga.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning.
-- 💞️ I’m looking to
+- 💞️ I’m looking to look.
 - 📫 How to reach me: N/A

 <!---